carylwyatt/carylwyatt.github.io/_posts/2018-02-16-todays-hours.md

 - Line 16: You'll find your calendar address in the settings of the google calendar.
 It looks like an email address and follows the phrase **Calendar ID**.
 - Line 17: The API key is supplied by the Google Developers Console API Manager.
 You will need to create a new credential for this project, and this is free to do.
 See [Creating a Google API Key](https://docs.simplecalendar.io/google-api-key/) for step-by-step instructions.
+- Line 21: The time frame is set to read your google calendar from 1 am - 11:59 pm.
+I had trouble with all-day events showing up on the next day when I used the 0:00:00-23:59:59 time code, so I tweaked it.
+Our library is never open past 7pm, so I've never tested a time frame that extends to the next day.
+YMMV.

 {% highlight javascript linenos %}
   //====set up date/time variables (moments.js)